liveart/lajs-docker-compose/CONFIGURATION.md

 This configures the ports at which the services will be exposed on the host machine.

+Note: This is not actual when running the admin area standalone.
+Refer to [Standalone Admin Area](LACP_STANDALONE.md) instead.

 Ports are getting configured in the "ports" key defined in the docker compose yaml file.
 Signature: `<exposed_port>:<internal_service_port>`.